reduxjs/redux/.github/ISSUE_TEMPLATE.md

 **Do you want to request a *feature* or report a *bug*?**

-(If this is a *usage question*, please **do not post it here** - post it on [Stack Overflow](http://stackoverflow.com/questions/tagged/redux) instead.
-If this is not a "feature" or a "bug", or the phrase "How do I...?" applies, then it's probably a usage question.)
+(If this is a *usage question*, please **do not post it here**—post it on [Stack Overflow](http://stackoverflow.com/questions/tagged/redux) instead.
+If this is not a “feature” or a “bug”, or the phrase “How do I...?” applies, then it's probably a usage question.)